TheAlphaSchoolSystemPTYLTD/api-introduction/README.md

 * **App Code**

-	The App Code as defined in the tass.web TASS API Setup.
+	The App Code as defined in the TASS.web TASS API Setup.

 * **Company Code**

-	The Company Code for which the TASS API App has been configured in tass.web.
+	The Company Code for which the TASS API App has been configured in TASS.web.

 * **Token**